KammermayerJ/kiwi_currency_converter/README.md

 - `output_currency` - 3 letters name or currency symbol

 ### Available currency symbols
+Currency code is defined by ISO 4217.
+Using symbols is not recommended.
 ```
 $ => USD
 € => EUR